 Thanks to this approach, you acquire the tools you need to predict and evaluate future scenarios of change as well as plan actions designed to mitigate impact.

-Students can apply for the Joint International Master in Sustainable Development on a different portal managed by a consortium of partner Universities during the 3rd year of undergraduate studies.
+You can apply for the Joint International Master in Sustainable Development on a different portal managed by a consortium of partner Universities during the 3rd/final year of your undergraduate studies.

 This programme includes the following components: